Dathalind/Analyze.bat/README.md

 * Capa
 * pestats.py

 Each tool will output a separate json file in the path you are running this batch script.
+The script now supports multiple file arguments passed, either via the command line or drag and drop.
+Current limit is set to 10 files.

 ## Setup & Requirements